 Diana Hendel, PharmD

-Dr. Diana Hendel is the coauthor of and Why Cope When You Can Heal?: How Healthcare Heroes of COVID-19 Can Recover from PTSD.
+Dr. Diana Hendel is the coauthor of Trauma to Triumph: A Roadmap for Leading Through Disruption and Thriving on the Other Side and Why Cope When You Can Heal?: How Healthcare Heroes of COVID-19 Can Recover from PTSD.
 She is a leadership coach and consultant, former hospital CEO, and the author of Responsible: A Memoir, a riveting and insightful account of leading during and through the aftermath of a deadly workplace trauma.

 Mark Goulston, MD, FAPA

-Dr. Mark Goulston is the coauthor of and Why Cope When You Can Heal?: How Healthcare Heroes of COVID-19 Can Recover from PTSD.
+Dr. Mark Goulston is the coauthor of Trauma to Triumph: A Roadmap for Leading Through Disruption and Thriving on the Other Side and Why Cope When You Can Heal?: How Healthcare Heroes of COVID-19 Can Recover from PTSD.
 He is a board-certified psychiatrist, a former FBI and police hostage negotiation trainer, and the bestselling author of PTSD for Dummies, Get Out of Your Own Way, and Just Listen: Discover the Secret to Getting Through to Absolutely Anyone.

 About the Book: